Bogdan Suceavă

-Bogdan Suceavă (born September 27, 1969) is a Romanian-American mathematician and writer.
+Bogdan Suceavă (born September 27, 1969) is a Romanian-American mathematician and writer, working since 2002 as professor of mathematics at California State University Fullerton.
+He is also an honorary research professor with the STAR-UBB Institute, Babeș-Bolyai University, Cluj-Napoca, Romania.

 Biography

 He was born in Curtea de Argeș, Romania.
 Growing up, Suceavă spent his holidays with his maternal grandparents at Nucșoara, a remote community that maintained its traditions, unbroken by the collectivisation elsewhere of Nicolae Ceaușescu's regime.
 There he absorbed Balkan folk-tales and myths, which would inform some of his literary works.
 Suceavă mentioned his maternal grandmother was a cousin of Elisabeta Rizea, a figure of the Romanian anti-communist resistance movement.

 Suceavă went to school in Pitești, Găești, Târgoviște, and Bucharest, as his family moved several times.
-After the Romanian Revolution of 1989, he attended the University of Bucharest, where he obtained his undergraduate degree in mathematics and master's degree in mathematics, with a focus on geometry.
+He completed his secondary education at the Ion Luca Caragiale High School in Bucharest; in the summer of 1988, he faced Nicușor Dan in a mathematics high school competition, but lost to him.
+After the Romanian Revolution of 1989, Suceavă attended the University of Bucharest, where he obtained his undergraduate degree in mathematics and master's degree in mathematics, with a focus on geometry.
 He then moved to the United States to study at the Michigan State University for his doctorate.
 His thesis, titled New Riemannian and Kählerian Curvature Invariants and Strongly Minimal Submanifolds, was written under the supervision of Bang-Yen Chen.